ksclarke/freelib-build-tools/README.md

         </executions>
       </plugin>

 That's about it.
-I don't know if this project if of use to anyone else, but it makes maintaining different FreeLibrary projects much easier.
+I don't know if this project will be of use to anyone else (perhaps as an example?), but it makes maintaining the different FreeLibrary projects much easier.

-### Contact
+### Contact Information

-Feel free to send any questions to Kevin S. Clarke at ksclarke@gmail.com
+Feel free to send any questions or comments to Kevin S. Clarke at ksclarke@gmail.com